dotnet/AspNetCore.Docs/aspnet/mvc/controllers/dependency-injection.rst

 Constructor Injection
 ---------------------

 ASP.NET Core's built-in support for constructor-based dependency injection extends to MVC controllers.
-By simply adding a service type to your controller as a constructor parameter, ASP.NET will attempt to resolve that type using its built in service container.
+By simply adding a service type to your controller as a constructor parameter, ASP.NET Core will attempt to resolve that type using its built in service container.
 Services are typically, but not always, defined using interfaces.
 For example, if your application has business logic that depends on the current time, you can inject a service that retrieves the time (rather than hard-coding it), which would allow your tests to pass in implementations that use a set time.

 .. literalinclude:: dependency-injection/sample/src/ControllerDI/Interfaces/IDateTime.cs
-  :linenos:
   :language: c#

 Implementing an interface like this one so that it uses the system clock at runtime is trivial:

 .. literalinclude:: dependency-injection/sample/src/ControllerDI/Services/SystemDateTime.cs
-  :linenos:
   :language: c#

 With this in place, we can use the service in our controller.
 In this case, we have added some logic to the ``HomeController`` ``Index`` method to display a greeting to the user based on the time of day.

 .. literalinclude:: dependency-injection/sample/src/ControllerDI/Controllers/HomeController.cs
-  :linenos:
   :language: c#
   :emphasize-lines: 8,10,12,17-30
   :lines: 1-31,51-52